Letdown2491/waypoint-gtk/docs/USER_GUIDE.md

 **Automatic backup workflow:**
 1. You create a snapshot (manual or scheduled)
-2. If drive is connected: Backup starts immediately
+2. If "Backup on snapshot creation" is enabled and drive is connected: Backup starts immediately
 3. If drive is disconnected: Backup added to pending queue
 4. When drive reconnects: Pending backups process automatically

+**Note:** Scheduled snapshots (hourly, daily, weekly, monthly) automatically trigger backups when created, making automated backup workflows seamless.

 ### Backup Types